carnotresearch/cr-sparse/_sources/source/ef.rst.txt

 It is a set of tools to evaluate the performance of sparse recovery algorithms:

-* Reconstruction quality of invidual sparse recovery problems
+* Reconstruction quality of individual sparse recovery problems
 * Success rates across multiple sparsity levels

 Recovery performance of greedy solvers